MLBott/rental-catalog-with-oo-fundamentals/README.md

 > Understand the fundamentals of Object-Oriented development.

 ## Output
-> The repository contains an rental check-in/check-out application basedon the the topics below.
+> The repository contains a rental check-in/check-out application based on the the topics below.

 ## Criteria
 > Fundamental design patterns: Strategy, Command.